trentyou/trentyou.github.io/_posts/2015-2-19-Using a Tree To Solve Sudoku.md

 </div>

-In my old guessing algorithm, it would pick a random number from one of the possible answers in an empty cell and repeat until it realizes it made an incorrect guess or the puzzle is solved.
+In my old guessing algorithm, it would pick a random number from one of the possible answers in an empty cell and repeat until it realizes it made an incorrect guess or the puzzle was solved.

 While this algorithm worked, it could be really slow for some of the harder puzzles.
 The reason for this was that there was a huge number of possibilities for the correct answer in those puzzles, and my algorithm didn't keep track of the paths that were already guessed.
 Due to this, the algorithm would often repeat its guesses and waste a lot of time solving the harder puzzles.